Why do I have a bump on my mouth inside the cheek?

 This type of lesion is not uncommon and appears most often inside the cheeks, the gum, and the lips.

-They are associated with the human papillomavirus (HPV) which causes single or multiple bumps to appear on the inner layer of the mouth.
+They are associated with the human papillomavirus (HPV) which causes single or multiple bumps to appear on the lining of the mouth.
 They are often painless and have a rapid growth rate that stops when they reach the size of about one centimeter.
 They are covered with a pink or white layer with a striated surface similar to that of a cauliflower.

 These oral lesions develop as a result of the transmission of HPV through the mouth.